flodhest/Rust2ReactCLI/README.md

 - **TypeScript-Based React App:** Generates a React app using TypeScript, providing strong static typing and an improved developer experience.

 - **Material-UI I& Responsive Design:** Enhances the visual appeal and user experience by seamlessly incorporating Material-UI components.
-This integration ensures a cohesive and visually pleasing user interface, following best practices in design.
-Includes styles for mobile, tablets, and desktop, ensuring a responsive and adaptable user interface.
+Includes setup for either Material-UI or custom media-queries for mobile, tablets, and desktop.

-- **SPA and Browser Router:** Transforms your React application into a Single Page Application (SPA), providing smooth and uninterrupted user navigation.
+- **SPA and Browser Router:** Create a Single Page Application (SPA), providing smooth and uninterrupted user navigation.
 The inclusion of a Browser Router enables efficient client-side routing, enhancing the overall user experience with seamless transitions between different views.

-- **Progressive Web App (PWA):** Elevates your application to Progressive Web App standards by implementing a foundational service worker.
-This feature enables offline access, background updates, and an enhanced user experience, aligning your React app with modern web development trends.
+- **Progressive Web App (PWA):** Elevates your application to Progressive Web App standards by registring a foundational service worker.
+This feature enables offline access, background updates, and an enhanced user experience.

 - **Environment Files:** Creates environment configuration files (`.env.development` and `.env.production`) to manage environment-specific variables.
 These files allow you to define variables like API endpoints or feature toggles for development and production environments separately.